TheTexta/obsidian-main/Psychology/Unit 8 - Disorder Psychology/medical model.md

 #disorder-psychology
-Medical Model::The concept that diseases, in this case psychological disorders, have physical causes that can be diagnosed, treated and in most cases, cured, often through treatment in a hospital.
+Medical Model::The [[concept]] that diseases, in this case [[Psychological Disorder|psychological disorders]], have physical causes that can be diagnosed, treated and in most cases, cured, often through treatment in a hospital.